Applesauce Cake

 Is this cake vegan?

-When made with vegan butter or oil, this cake has no dairy in it and is suitable for those following a vegan diet.
+When made with vegan butter or oil, this cake contains no dairy and is suitable for those following a vegan diet.

 Is this cake gluten-free?